 The Active Cycle of Breathing Techniques (ACBT) is an exercise comprising three sections:

-This technique is used to clear excess sputum and improve ventilation of the lungs, and can be performed in any breath enhancing position (Bronchiectasis Toolbox 2022a).
+This technique clears excess sputum and improves lung ventilation.
+It can be performed in any breath-enhancing position (Bronchiectasis Toolbox 2022).

 1. Breathing control